- Type 2 diabetes is a huge problem around the world, and knowing your risk is an important part of preventing the condition.

 The first step towards preventing diabetes is learning about what impacts your risk of developing the disease.
 Some of these risk factors (like age) we can’t control, but others are very much dependent on our day-to-day lifestyle choices, meaning we can materially impact whether or not we develop type 2 diabetes.

 This article will start by exploring some of the risk factors for type 2 diabetes, and then dive into the two most important ways to reduce this risk.
-Armed with the right knowledge and tools, we’re confident that you’ll stay healthy in the long-term—including preventing diseases like diabetes.
+Armed with the right knowledge and tools, we’re confident that you’ll stay healthy in the long-term—including preventing diseases like type 2 diabetes.

 As with many diseases, the risk of developing type 2 diabetes increases with age.
 If you come from a white/European ethnic background, this risk typically increases from the age of 40.
 If you’re African-Caribbean, Black African, or South Asian, then this risk typically increases from the age of 25.
 The reason for this difference is explored below.